mylifeasAnuroop/Emotion-Based-Visitor-Guidance-System/README.md

 **Author:** Anuroop Arya
 ## Overview

 Engineered an advanced emotion recognition system using Convolutional Neural Networks (CNNs) to classify facial expressions into seven categories.
-The system employs state-of-the-art deep learning technologies to enhance user experience through precise emotion detection.
+Leveraged deep learning libraries such as Keras for model building and optimization.
+Trained on a dataset of 28,821 images with extensive data augmentation techniques.
+Employed optimization algorithms including Adam, SGD, and RMSprop to enhance model accuracy, achieving a 70% accuracy rate.
+Utilized Matplotlib, Seaborn, and Pandas for data visualization and analysis.
+This project demonstrates the application of state-of-the-art technologies in Human-Computer Interaction (HCI), enhancing user experience through precise emotion detection

 ## Technologies Used